apache/cordova-docs/www/contribute/nightly_builds.md

 # Nightly builds

+**These are not official releases.**

-Cordova community provides Cordova nightly builds as a way to test new features and bugfixes not yet included into the latest official release.
-Nightly builds are performed by [Apache Jenkins](https://builds.apache.org/view/A-D/view/Cordova/job/cordova-nightly/) every day approximately at 3PM UTC and are being published to NPM under `@nightly` dist tag.
+Cordova community provides Cordova nightly builds as a way to test new features and bug-fixes not yet included into the latest official release.
+Nightly builds are performed by [Apache Jenkins](https://builds.apache.org/view/A-D/view/Cordova/job/cordova-nightly/) every day approximately at 3PM UTC and are being published to NPM under the `@nightly` dist tag.

 The following NPM packages are being released as a part of the nightly builds:
 - cordova